khanhpdt/khanhpdt.github.io/implementation-principles.md

 - Don't repeat yourself (DRY)

  "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.", http://c2.com/cgi/wiki?DontRepeatYourself

+- Law of Demeter, or more general The principle of least knowledge

+ "Only talk to your friends.", http://www.ccs.neu.edu/home/lieber/LoD.html